 II.
 Initial appeal by a student

-- Minimally, each written appeal must be dated and included the student's name, address and phone number, KUID, signature of the student, statement describing specifically what is being requested and for what term, statement of any extenuating circumstances, and why the request should be honored.
+- Minimally, each written appeal must be dated and include the student's name, address and phone number, KU ID, signature of the student, statement describing specifically what is being requested and for what term, statement of any extenuating circumstances and why the request should be honored.

 b.
 All appeals must be submitted to the Office of the Registrar and must meet one or more of the following criteria to be considered and approved: